 The top floor is our favorite place to sit.
 It’s quiet and tucked away from the thousands of guests crowding the walkways below.
 The chairs are also amazing, very sturdy, and easy to sit in.
 If you are a huge seafood fan, this will most likely be your favorite counter service at the Magic Kingdom.

-What to Get: The lobster roll is our favorite item on the menu and they aren’t skimpy with the amount of lobster meat.
+What to Get: The Lobster Roll is our favorite item on the menu and they aren’t skimpy with the amount of lobster meat.
 The Trio Platter is also incredible as you get fried shrimp, fish, and chicken all together.
-Healthier eaters will love the Grilled Salmon, which just means more room for dole whip later.
+Healthier eaters will love the Maple-Mustard Glazed Salmon, which just means more room for dole whip later.

 2. Pecos Bill Tall Tale Inn & Café (Frontierland)